-- f.
-Prosthetic devices and supplies for prosthetic devices provided for an individual resident. - 9.
-Building depreciation shall be limited to 3% on masonry and 4% on frame buildings and shall be calculated on the straight-line method.
+- d.
+Prosthetic devices and supplies for prosthetic devices provided for an individual resident. - Building depreciation shall be limited to 3% on masonry and 4% on frame buildings and shall be calculated on the straight-line method.
 Generally accepted accounting procedures will be used in determining the life of any addition(s) to primary structures. - 10.
 Depreciation on fixed equipment shall be calculated on the straight-line method, following the American Hospital Association (AHA) Guidelines for any item(s) purchased after January 1, 1987. - 11.
 Depreciation on major movable equipment, furniture, automobiles, and specialized equipment shall be calculated on the straight-line method, following the American Hospital Association (AHA) Guidelines for any item purchased after January 1, 1987.
 Deviations from the AHA Guidelines may be granted in those instances in which facilities can provide the Department with documented historical proof of useful life. - 12.
 Allowances may be made for known future costs due to new or revised Federal or State laws, regulations and/or standards having an impact on costs incurred by long term care facilities.
 An explanation of costs of this nature must be attached to the Cost Report if they are to be given consideration. - 13.
-Statewide averages and allowable per diem rates shall be set annually prior to July 1. - 14.
-A per diem rate shall be established and paid for each Medicaid eligible resident in a facility. - 15.
+Allowable per diem rates will be established annually prior to July 1 for each facility.
+The per diem rate shall be paid for each eligible Medicaid resident in a facility. - 14.
+Reserved. - 15.
 Reserved.

-- 16. Annual rates shall be established prior to July 1 of each year.
+16. Annual rates shall be established prior to July 1 of each year.
 Department rules, or policies, shall be final.
-Interim rate adjustments may be made for the following reasons only: - a.
+Interim rate adjustments may be made for the following reasons only:

+- a.
 Adjustments for erroneous cost or statistical reporting discovered during the course of an audit; - b.
 New or revised Federal or State laws, regulations and/or standards having an impact on costs effective during the twelve-month period for which rates have been established: - c.
 Special circumstances arise that warrant an interim rate adjustment.
 Requests for interim rate adjustments due to special circumstances shall be submitted in writing to, and shall be approved by, the Secretary of the Department of Human Services.
 Cost increases to meet existing laws or regulations or to provide appropriate care for residents admitted to a facility shall not justify an interim rate adjustment. - 17.
-Provisional per diem rates shall be established for new providers, using 110% of the average rate of current providers.
-Providers experiencing new operational ownership shall receive the per diem rate of the previous owner. - 18.
+The Department shall establish provisional per diem rates for new facilities.
+Facilities must submit their estimates of projected costs to the Department of Human Services 30 days prior to entering into any contract negotiations with the Department of Human Services when opening a newly constructed or expanded facility.
+Provisional per diem rates are effective for up to twenty-four (24) months, rates may be adjusted based on actual costs after the initial provisional period.
+All rates discussed in this section shall be determined in accordance with the provisions of this plan. - 18.
 For reimbursement purposes outlined under this plan, any lease agreement entered into by the operator and the landlord shall be binding on the operator or his successor(s) for the life of the lease, even though the landlord may sell the facility to a new owner.
 For reimbursement purposes outlined under this plan, the only exceptions for permitting the breaking of a lease prior to its natural termination date shall be: - a.
 The new owner becomes the operator; or - b.
 The owner secures written permission from the Secretary of the Department of Human Services to break the lease. - 19.
 No reimbursement shall be allowed for additional costs related to subleases.